tanishirai/tanishirai/README.md

 # 💻 A Passionate Developer from India

-I’m a second-year BTech student with a strong interest in web design, data analytics, and coding.
-I’m honing my skills in C++, Python, and Java while exploring ways to apply these technologies.
+I’m a pre-final year BTech student with a strong interest in web design, data analytics, and coding.
+I’m honing my skills in Power BI, Excel, SQL, C++, Python, and Java while exploring ways to apply these technologies.
 Passionate about creating user-friendly web solutions, deriving insights from data, and actively contributing to open-source projects, I thrive in problem-solving and collaboration.

 ---